A Configuration-First Framework for Reproducible, Low-Code Machine Learning: a Localization Use Case: Related Work

 \subsection{The Challenge of Reproducibility in Machine Learning}

 A consistent lesson from the literature is that ML results can be sensitive to seemingly minor choices, so reproducibility requires attention to both variability and exact repeatability.
 Bouthillier \etal \cite{bouthillier_accounting_2021} quantify sources of variability in benchmarks and show that initialization, data sampling and order, and hyperparameter settings all affect outcomes.
 They recommend practices such as repeated runs and clearer reporting to separate algorithmic gains from noise.
-Building on this empirical picture, Henderson \etal \cite{henderson_deep_2019} demonstrate that non-determinism in benchmark environments and implementation details can materially change results, arguing for stricter methodology and documentation.
+Building on this empirical picture, Henderson \etal \cite{henderson_deep_2018} demonstrate that non-determinism in benchmark environments and implementation details can materially change results, arguing for stricter methodology and documentation.
+Furthermore, \cite{10855627} recently formalized the concept of 'reproducibility smells' defined as patterns in the development lifecycle, such as hidden global states and lack of automated artifact tracking, that lead to fragile and non-deterministic results.
 Collectively, these studies establish that achieving computational reproducibility requires meticulous control over the entire experimental pipeline.

 In response, subsequent work outlines reporting and release requirements.
 Heil \etal \cite{Heil2021} introduce tiered levels of computational reproducibility (bronze/silver/gold) with concrete requirements covering code, data, captured environments, and automation.
 At the community level, Pineau \etal \cite{Pineau2021} describe the NeurIPS reproducibility program, checklists, a code policy, and a community challenge, which raised expectations for transparency across submissions.